Gradient Coding from Cyclic MDS Codes and Expander Graphs: Approximate Gradient Coding from Expander Graphs

 \section{Approximate Gradient Coding from Expander Graphs}

 Recall that in order to retrieve that exact gradient, one must have~$d\ge s+1$, an undesirable overhead in many cases.
-To break this barrier, we suggest to renounce the exact retrieval of the gradient, and settle for an approximation of it.
+To break this barrier, we relax the requirement to retrieve the gradient exactly, and settle for an approximation of it.
 Note that trading the exact gradient for an approximate one is a necessity in many variants of gradient descent (such as the acclaimed \textit{stochastic gradient descent}~\cite[Sec.~14.3]{MachineLearningI}), and hence our techniques are aligned with common practices in machine learning.